ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-4.md

 #### Mechanical Design

 As the project aims to be open source, we try to make the robot fully 3D printable.

+{% include image-static.html image="projects/proj-4/wheels.jpg" %}

 #### Elementary Programming

 This now our goal to propose introduction to algorithms from the youngest age.
 We provide an easy way to learn how to structure computer code and execute it.

+{% include image-static.html image="projects/proj-4/image-detection.jpg" %}